bitnami/charts/redmine/README.md

 > Note:
 >
-> If you had updated the MariaDB root password for the MariaDB deployment, then ensure you set the same password for the `mariadbPassword` field in the Redmine Chart.
+> If you had updated the MariaDB root password for the MariaDB deployment, then ensure you set the same password for the `mariadbRootPassword` field in the Redmine Chart.

 Finally, generate the chart to apply your changes to the configuration.